 How to check AirPod battery life on your iPhone or iPad

 If you own a pair of AirPods, there’s a good chance you also own an iPhone or iPad.
-In which case, you can easily check your AirPods battery because of how Apple optimizes its accessories to work with all its devices.
+In this case, you can easily check your AirPods battery because of how Apple optimizes its accessories to work with all its devices.
 If the earbuds are in the charging case, open the case while holding it close to your iPhone or iPad.
-After a couple of seconds, a status card will pop up on your screen, and show you the battery status of each earbud and the case.
+After a couple of seconds, a status card will pop up on your screen and show you the battery status of each earbud and the case.

 If you’re wearing the AirPods, you can still check the battery status easily on an iPhone or iPad.
-Open the “Widgets” screen and the battery status of the case and the earbuds will display in the “Batteries” widget.
+Open the “Widgets” screen, and the battery status of the case and the earbuds will display in the “Batteries” widget.
 Of course, both of these procedures need everything synced properly.
 If you’re experiencing difficulties, we have a guide to help you out.